Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 - ‘This is the law of the grain offering: The sons of Aaron shall offer it on the altar before the Lord.
 He shall take from it his handful of the fine flour of the grain offering, with its oil, and all the frankincense which is on the grain offering, and shall burn it on the altar for a sweet aroma, as a memorial to the Lord.— Leviticus 6:14-15

 The memorial is connected to remembering Christ's sufferings.

 . . .And he took bread, and when he had given thanks, he broke it and gave it to them, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”
 And likewise, the cup after they had eaten, saying, “This cup that is poured out for you is the new covenant in my blood.

 — Luke 22:18-20

-Scientifically speaking, the sensation of smell is strongly connected to memory.
-Concerning this table, we see its connection to the communion table in Christ's command to remember His body and blood.
+Scientifically speaking, our sense of smell is strongly linked with memory.
+We see this table's connection to the communion table in Christ's command to remember His body and blood.

 “Take, eat; this is My body which is broken for you; do this in remembrance of Me.”

 — I Corinthians 11:24

 The Measurements of the Table